Nircek/nr4c-editor/README.md

 It makes possible to use of commands that change format of text and pages, including headers, footers, alignments, titles, paragraphs, indents, auto-generated tables of contents, bullets, tabs, intelligent tabs, intelligent word wrapping.

-NR4C-editor is an implementation of NR4C-3, which unfortunately wasn't created.
+NR4C-editor is an implementation of [NR4C-3](https://raw.githubusercontent.com/Nircek/NR4C/master/3/nr4c-3.txt), which is being created.
 Also NR4C-eitor is based on a standard which doesn't exist yet.

 If you would like to use it on your own, look through the code and sample document to understand it.

-**At the moment I'm not going to develop this project.**

 ### PL version